11 simple things you can do to plan for the year ahead (2025 edition)

 Don’t dismiss your side project as that thing you do when you have some downtime.
 You will need to set aside and invest the time and energy into making it work.
 Be patient with yourself.
 Get excited about all the things you are learning.

 Your side project shouldn’t always be optimised for efficiency and output.
 Not everything meaningful can be measured.
-Your plan for the year ahead should include things that you do for sheer enjoyment.
+Your plan for the year ahead should include things you do for sheer enjoyment.

 8. Commit to celebrating the wins, no matter how small